-BUCS has great track record in helping to retain and transition athletes from junior to senior and offers an exciting opportunity for para-athletes who might want to try switching sports, exploring new opportunities, or have acquired a disability.
+BUCS has a great track record in helping to retain and transition athletes from junior to senior and offers an exciting opportunity for para athletes who might want to try switching sports, exploring new opportunities, or have acquired a disability.

-We work alongside British Athletics to be able to be able provide these opportunities and thank them for their support for BUCS Para Athletics.
-Both the Indoors and Outdoor Athletics Championships are recognised for UK and World Rankings.
+We work alongside British Athletics to be able to be able provide these opportunities and thank them for their support for BUCS para athletics.
+Both the BUCS Athletics: Indoors and Outdoors Championships are recognised for UK and World Rankings.

 IMPORTANT: Athletes needing Classification should start this process at the earliest opportunity.